Conversational Threading: The Art Of Effortlessly Fueling A Captivating Conversation

 Question: What have you been doing today?

-So in this example, let’s hone in on the keyword ‘fishing’.
+In this example, let’s hone in on the keyword fishing.
 From this one thread, some questions you could ask include:

 • How long have you been fishing for?